Roi Kahat

-Roi Kehat (or Roei Kaat, רועי קהת; born 12 May 1992) is an Israeli footballer who plays as an attacking midfielder for Ironi Kiryat Shmona.
+Roi Kehat (or Roei Kaat, רועי קהת; born 12 May 1992) is an Israeli professional footballer who plays as an attacking midfielder for Sumgayit in the Azerbaijan Premier League.

 Club career

 Maccabi Tel Aviv

 Kahat began his career in the youth system of Maccabi Tel Aviv.
 At 2010–11 season he won with the youth team the double and finished the top league scorer (18 goals) along with his teammate Mu'nas Dabbur.
-On 15 February 2011 he made his debut for the senior team at the loss 0–1 to Hapoel Haifa.
-On 15 September 2011, he scored his debut senior team, at the loss 1–5 to Beşiktaş at the 2011–12 UEFA Europa League competition.
+On 15 February 2011 he made his debut for the senior team at the loss 1–0 to Hapoel Haifa.
+On 15 September 2011, he scored his debut senior team, at the loss 5–1 to Beşiktaş at the 2011–12 UEFA Europa League competition.
 Three days later scored his first goal in the Israeli Premier League during a 2–0 victory against Bnei Sakhnin.

 Hapoel Be'er Sheva & Maccabi Yavne

 At August 2012 was loaned to Hapoel Be'er Sheva until the end of the season.
-On 10 November 2012 he scored his debut goal for Be'er Sheva one minute after he came as a substitute against Hapoel Acre, and the game finished at draw 2-2.
+On 10 November 2012, he scored his debut goal for Be'er Sheva one minute after he came as a substitute against Hapoel Acre, and the game finished at draw 2–2.
 In summer 2013 was released from Maccabi Tel Aviv and signed to Maccabi Yavne from Liga Leumit.

 Hapoel Ironi Kiryat Shmona

 After half a season in Yavne, Kahat returned to the Premier League, when he signed to Hapoel Ironi Kiryat Shmona.
-He made his debut at the club On 13 January 2014 against his youth team, Maccabi Tel Aviv.
+He made his debut at the club on 13 January 2014 against his youth team, Maccabi Tel Aviv.
 By the end of the season scored 6 league goals Kahat in 19 appearances, and won at the Israel State Cup.
 At the end of the season was elected the young player of the year.

 Austria Wien

-On August 24, 2015, he signed in Austria Wien from Austrian Football Bundesliga.
+On 24 August 2015, he signed in Austria Wien from Austrian Football Bundesliga.

 Maccabi Haifa

-On August 9, 2016, he signed for Israeli Premier League giants Maccabi Haifa, After passing a medical test, he signed a 3-year contract worth €250,000 per year.
+On 9 August 2016, Kahat signed for Israeli Premier League club Maccabi Haifa, After passing a medical test, he signed a three-year contract worth €250,000 per year.